 For me, I know that amount of protein is definitely higher than I naturally eat on a healthy vegan diet.
-Usually, in order to hit that number, I need to put some extra effort into my protein consumption.
+Usually, in order to hit that number, I need to put some extra effort into protein consumption.

-High-protein vegan foods and meals to eat for maximum muscle growth:
+Here are some high-protein vegan foods and meals to eat for maximum muscle growth: